tdda/tdda/doc/source/gentest.md

 ### R Example 2: A PDF Plot

 The second script from the EPA generates a triptych of graphs.
-The code on the website displays the graphs as a pop-up, but we've modified the code to write the graphs out as a PDF, which is rather easier to test.
+The code on the website displays the graphs as a pop-up, but we’ve modified the code to write the graphs out as a PDF, which is rather easier to test.